daattali/beautiful-jekyll/covid-policy.md

 | **12 - 17 years** | Pfizer-BioNTech Moderna Novavax | One booster (3rd dose) by time of attendance unless the last dose of the primary series was given between Oct.
 31 - March.
 23 |
 | **18+ years** | Pfizer-BioNTech Moderna Novavax J&J's Janssen | One booster by time of attendance unless last dose of the primary series: 2nd shot for Pfizer, Moderna, and Novavax, *or* 1st shot for J&J was given between Oct.
 31 - March.
 23 |

-&nbsp;

 ## Vaccination

-**To attend FurSquared 2022, one of the following two situations MUST be true:**
+**To attend FurSquared 2023, one of the following two situations MUST be true:**

 ### Option 1 - Vaccinated & Boosted